folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance, this role will fail.*

+## mod-auth-data
+Hooks up mod-auth modules for the sample tenant, loads sample users and auth data.
+Depends on tenant-data.

+*Note: without a running Okapi instance with mod-users, this role will fail*

 ## mod-metadata
 Loads the Docker images for the inventory-storage and inventory modules from Docker Hub, registers and deploys as a system service in